Bone Morphogenetic Protein-2 Human Recombinant, Monomer

 Bone Morphogenetic Protein Receptor-1A Human Recombinant, CHO

-Bone Morphogenetic Protein Receptor-1A Human Recombinant produced in CHO cells is a glycosylated homodimer chain containing 2x362 amino acids and having a total molecular mass of 80.8kDa.
+Recombinant Human Bone Morphogenetic Protein Receptor-1A, produced in CHO cells, is a glycosylated homodimer.
+It consists of two chains, each containing 362 amino acids, resulting in a total molecular mass of 80.8kDa.

 CHO cells.